car251290/getaCoffee/README.md

 Using bottom app bars
 Bottom app bars group primary and secondary actions at the bottom of the screen, where they are easily reachable by the user's thumb. https://material.io/develop/ios/components/bottomappbar

-# Using the iOS
-iOS you will enjoying in iOS experincing with app

- # Using in Android
- Also can be running in android experence.

  # Making it easier to press the button
  When you are using your finger to tap on a button, you don't want to have to hold for get to next screen and get the map to find the near coffee shop.